ZSShen/CodeBook/String Scramble/Wildcard Matching.md

          *
          *  SC: O(S * P)
          *
-         *  dp[i][j]: Whether the prefix of S ending at the offset i can
+         *  dp[i][j]: Whether the prefix of S ending at the index i can
-         *            be matched by the prefix of P ending at offset j.
+         *            be matched by the prefix of P ending at index j.
          *
          *             | if s[i] == p[j] || p[j] == '?', dp[i - 1][j - 1]
          *  dp[i][j] = | if p[j] == '*'                , dp[i - 1][j] || dp[i][j- 1]